MicrosoftDocs/xamarin-docs/docs/ios/watchos/app-fundamentals/app-groups.md

 ---
-title: "Working with App Groups" ms.prod: xamarin ms.technology: xamarin-ios ms.assetid: 6968606B-C287-424F-A321-2492E12BC0BB
+title: "Working with watchOS App Groups in Xamarin"
+description: "This document describes app groups and their use in a watchOS application.
+It discusses how to configure an app group, provisioning requirements, Entitlements.plist considerations, and deployment." ms.prod: xamarin ms.technology: xamarin-ios ms.assetid: 6968606B-C287-424F-A321-2492E12BC0BB